lobnaelsammak/TrainSynchronization/README.md

 # TrainSynchronization
-Train station synchronization using multithreading and semaphores in C
+Train station synchronization using multithreading and mutex in C